Skip to content

 Why Real Returns Matter

 Nominal returns (headline investment growth) don't reflect actual purchasing power growth.
 A 7% nominal return with 3% inflation delivers only 3.9% real return — the actual increase in purchasing power.
-Over decades, this distinction becomes enormous.
+Over decades, this distinction becomes substantial.
 500,000 portfolio at 7% nominal grows to 1,930,000 after 20 years, but only 1,070,000 in current purchasing power after 3% inflation.
 Real return planning prevents overestimating future wealth and underestimating retirement needs.

 Historical Real Return Context